AimegaelBoudzoumou/Data-Analyst-Bootcamp/1_MySQL and SQL - Bis/8_Data Cleaning in MySQL/1_Data Cleaning in MySQL.md

 |   Bally's Interactive   |   Providence |

 The above SQL code return only one row.
+So it it not possible to image this scenario :
+Based on company and location : we want to update the column industry where it is blank

 ```sql
 SELECT *